-In an era where most litigation attorneys simply “manage” cases from their desks and rarely advocate inside the courtroom, Kevin’s practice has always focused on winning high-stakes trials, arbitrations, and appeals in forums across California.
+In an era where most litigation attorneys simply “manage” cases from their desks and rarely advocate inside the courtroom, Kevin’s practice has always focused on proactively solving and winning high-stakes trials, arbitrations, and appeals in forums across California.

 He won his first trial the day after he was licensed as an attorney in 1998, won his first appeal three years later, and has served as lead trial and appellate counsel in an array of complex real estate and business cases ever since.
 His courtroom experience also allows him to diagnose, shape, and favorably resolve many cases before trial.

-Kevin focuses on disputes over “Money and Dirt” and also publishes this blog by the same name, which has earned Kevin the distinction of “JD Supra Top Author.”
+Kevin focuses on disputes over “Money and Dirt” and also publishes this blog by the same name.
+The blog has earned Kevin the distinction of “JD Supra Top Author.”
 (JD Supra 2018 Readers’ Choice Awards.)

 As an Adjunct Professor at U.C.
-Berkeley School of Law in 2016, Kevin taught Real Estate Transactions and Litigation to advanced JD and MBA students, and he is a regular seminar speaker on real estate, secured lending, and LLC issues.
+Berkeley School of Law in 2016, Kevin taught Real Estate Transactions and Litigation to advanced JD and MBA students, and he is a regular seminar speaker on real estate issues.

-Kevin has unique and deep experience with secured lending and foreclosure disputes (non-residential).
-Since 2013, Kevin has served as one of the primary Annual Update Authors for CEB’s leading treatise “Mortgages, Deeds of Trust, and Foreclosure Litigation,” and has spoken at numerous seminars and webinars.
-In his secured lending practice, Kevin represents a mixture of private lenders, investors, secondary loan and deed of trust buyers, and sophisticated borrowers/guarantors (often developers or investors) in disputes involving promissory notes, loan default, receivership, foreclosure, guarantor liability, and lien priority.
+Since 2013, Kevin has served as one of the primary Annual Update Authors for CEB’s leading treatise “Mortgages, Deeds of Trust, and Foreclosure Litigation,” and has spoken at numerous seminars and webinars on deed of trust and foreclosure issues.

 Clients and other trial attorneys retain Kevin to handle appeals and writs in California’s courts of appeal.
 He has argued in appellate courts throughout the State, and has notched several published, precedent-setting victories (along with many unpublished wins).
 Kevin takes special pride in getting trial court judgments and orders reversed, and having meritorious claims reinstated.